typhon-project/typhon-evolution/README.md

 - [Evolution CLI](#evolution-cli) : A command line tool enabling you to change the schema deploied in the polystore,
 - [Query Evolution Plugin](#query-evolution-plugin) : An eclipse plugin helping you to translate TyphonQL queries for the new schema,
-- [Injection Tool](#injection-tool) : Allows you to inject an external database to the polystore schema,
+- [Ingestion Tool](#ingestion-tool) : Allows you to ingest an existing relationnal DB into the polystore,
 - [Analytics Tool](#analytics-tool) : An interface enabling you to visualize the performance of the polystore.

 The instruction for installing and using each of these tools are explicited in the following sections.